-Rob Jordan - Rob has been guiding with Heatherlea since 2013.
-An experienced guide and skilled photographer, he is very much looking forward to guiding you on this Heatherlea and BBC Wildlife trip to Spitzbergen.
+Rob Jordan - Rob is an experienced guide and skilled photographer, very much looking forward to joining you you on this Heatherlea and BBC Wildlife trip to Spitzbergen.

 Summer at this latitude features generally settled weather, with light winds and perhaps a little rain.
 Temperatures should be between minus and plus 5 degrees Celsius.
 Sea conditions are unlikely to be adverse.
 Days are long, and you can expect wildlife to appear at any hour.
 We expect more than one sighting of all key birds and mammals including Polar Bear, so you shouldn’t miss anything.
 You will need waterproof boots, gaiters and wellies, and can expect maximum walking distances of around three miles, over moderate terrain (though of course most of the holiday is spent on the vessel).
 Biting insects are not expected.
 Due to the light, the dramatic landscape, and the quality and quantity of wildlife, this is an ideal location for photography.

 The itinerary is given as a guide only.
 Actual holiday content may vary according to the judgement of our captain and crew, and elements beyond our control, especially weather.

 A quick note about Spitsbergen and Polar Bears